 Stylistic editing is a form of line-by-line editing that doesn’t involve in-depth grammar correction.
 Instead, my job is to make sure that everything reads well and is appropriate for your readers, and for your chosen style.
 I will be clarifying your sentences, smoothing out any rough patches in the writing, checking that it is appropriate for the reading level of the audience, and making sure you abide by whatever style guide you have chosen.
 This includes checking the formatting for tables and figures.

 The style guides I am familiar with include: MLA, Words into Type, Chicago, APA, and the industry standards for graphic novels.

 Pages per hour – 9-13 (2,250-3,250 words)

 Proofreading is the absolute final read through before something gets sent out.
 After a work has been copy-edited and checked for spelling and grammar, a proofreader will go through it and make sure that the copy-editor didn’t miss a typo, or a misplaced comma.
 After all, even the best editor is still fallible.
-Most authors will never use a proofreader before they go to publication.
-However, this is a very practical option for businesses and report writers who just need someone to glance over their work, or a short story writer who has already done their own copy-editing.
+Most traditionally published authors will never hire their own proofreader before they go to publication.
+However, this sort of editing can be very useful for a self-published author, or a short story writer who has already done their own copy-editing.